-The highest A-weighted decibel (dBA) level measured during a single event where the sound level changes value with time (e.g., an aircraft overflight) is called the maximum A-weighted sound level or Lmax.
-During an aircraft overflight, the noise level starts at the ambient or background noise level, rises to the maximum level as the aircraft flies closest to the observer, and returns to the background level as the aircraft noise, the distance.
-Lmax defines the maximum sound level occurring for a fraction of a second.
+The highest A-weighted decibel (dBA) level measured during a single event where the sound level changes value with time (e.g., an aircraft overflight) is called the maximum A-weighted sound level or L{max} .
+During an aircraft overflight, the noise level starts at the ambient or background noise level, rises to the maximum level as the aircraft flies closest to the observer, and returns to the background level as the aircraft recedes into the distance.
+L{max} defines the maximum sound level occurring for a fraction of a second.
 For aircraft noise, the "fraction of a second" over which the maximum level is defined is generally one-eighth of a second (American National Standards Institute, 1988).
-For sound from aircraft overflights, the SEL is usually greater than the Lmax because an individual overflight takes seconds and the Lmax occurs instantaneously.
-In this EIS, the effects of noise on speech interference, including speech in the classroom and potential effects on recreation or biology, are evaluated using Lmax.
+For sound from aircraft overflights, the SEL is usually greater than the L{max} because an individual overflight takes seconds and the L{max} occurs instantaneously.
+In this EIS, the effects of noise on speech interference, including speech in the classroom and potential effects on recreation or biology, are evaluated using L{max} .